travigd/documentation/index.md

 Read through the [Introduction](/introduction) section if you’re new to Event Store.
 If you know what you are looking for navigate to the section and version you need.

+### Sharing Links

+URLs for documentation pages are version-specific.
+If you want to share a link that always points to the latest (non pre-release) version you can replace the version number in the URL with “latest”.
+For example:

+- [http://docs.geteventstore.com/http-api/**3.0.0**/security](http://docs.geteventstore.com/http-api/3.0.0/security) always points to version 3.0.0.
+- [http://docs.geteventstore.com/http-api/**latest**/security](http://docs.geteventstore.com/http-api/latest/security) always points to the latest stable version.

 ## Related Blog Posts

 The following blog posts talk about the Event Store and may be useful for features that aren’t yet documented here.
 If you know of any others, please let us know!
 For more articles by Event Store visit our [blog](https://geteventstore.com/blog).